ISSUE 03

 EMANUEL

 Yeah.
 Mm, yeah.
 Initially how the project actually started was because I was newly in LA and nothing was really happening as far as work because it was COVID and productions were shut down.
-And I sort of just created this goal for myself in December of 2020 where I was like, every single day I’m just gonna drive to K-Town and even if I don’t shoot anything, I’ll just bring myself there to, I don’t know, just be in the space.
+And I sort of just created this goal for myself where I was like, every single day I’m just gonna drive to K-Town and even if I don’t shoot anything, I’ll just bring myself there to, I don’t know, just be in the space.

 And I think for the first, I would say, three weeks I was just walking.
 I was new to K-Town.
 I didn’t know the landscape.
 I would park on the corner of Western and Olympic and then I would just walk all the way down Western and then back.
 And then I would walk all the way down Olympic.
 And I just did that for three weeks.
 And I was kind of like—it was still the first part of just the signages, the exteriors, and just kind of being enamored—